paramrathour/blog/pages/_posts/2024-12-08-dd-conversion.md

 Very boring another year at IITB
 : Well, you are going to be in for a very boring final year.
 Your B.Tech. friends would've already graduated and the probably the only thing for you to do during your final year would be to work on your DDP, sitting in your guide's lab or grade your tutees assignments/exams.

+Prejudice towards DD students
+: This one is more about what others think of DD students than it being a con, sometimes, I found it hard to explain this decision to people who were heavily prejudiced about it because of JEE rank cut-offs.

 ## Logistics
 ### Before conversion
 #### Choosing the Specialisation